User Authentication with Out-of-Band SMS

 }

-• In the 'tds' attribute, you can customize the SMS message that the user will receive on their phone.
-You can refer to the secret code using the variable {$secret}.
+• In the tds attribute, you can customize the SMS message that the user will receive on their phone

-• The attribute DEVICETYPE has to be fixed to 'DT_TXOOB'.
+• The attribute DEVICETYPE has to be fixed to DT_TXOOB

-• The attribute 'USER.EXTERNALID' is the external ID of the user.
+• The attribute USER.EXTERNALID is the external ID of the user

-• The correlationid attribute is optional.
-It can be used to identify the transaction with an external id.
-If present, this correlationid needs to be passed as parameter in the authentication request (described in the next paragraph).
+It can be used to identify the transaction with an external ID.
+If present, this correlationid needs to be passed as parameter in the authentication request (described in Authenticate the User with the Secret Code).

-The response from the Authentication Service is:
+The response from the HID Authentication Service is:

-POST https://AAAS_PLATFORM/idp/YOUR_TENANT/authn/token HTTP/1.1
+POST https://[base-server-url]/{tenant}/authn/token HTTP/1.1

 Authorization: Bearer YOUR_BEARER_TOKEN